 - Streamline report generator, fix excess line ends.

 - Catch processing errors and alert user.

-- Fixed bug that caused converted documents to disable active document option.
+- Fix bug that causes converted documents to disable active document option.

 For help installing scripts, see How to install and use scripts in Adobe Creative Cloud applications.

 IMPORTANT: by downloading the script you agree that the software is provided without any warranty, express or implied.
 USE AT YOUR OWN RISK.
 Always make backups of important data.